Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 Clemson vs. Miami (FL) Betting Trends

+- Clemson has covered eight times in 12 chances against the spread this season.

-- Tigers games have gone over the point total eight out of 12 times this season.
+- The Tigers and their opponents have combined to go over the point total eight out of 12 times this season.

 Clemson Futures Odds